Operate my service

 Client-side firewalls can have a significant impact on the user experience.
 Client-side firewalls can affect call quality and even prevent a call from being established.
 After the appropriate exclusions on the client firewall have been configured, they need to be kept up to date based on the information in Office 365 URLs and IP address ranges.
 Your third-party vendor will have specific guidance for how to update the exclusions.

 Wi-Fi drivers might be problematic.
 As an example, a driver might have very aggressive roaming behaviors between access points that can induce unnecessary access-point switching, leading to poor call quality.
-A poorly performing Wi-Fi driver might be discovered through a Quality of Experience Review (see Quality of Experience Review Guide for more detail).
+A poorly performing Wi-Fi driver might be discovered through a Quality of Experience Review (see Improve and monitor call quality for Teams for more detail).
 It’s essential to implement a quality-driven process that monitors new Wi-Fi drivers and ensures that they’re tested before being deployed to the general user population.

 A catalog of supported endpoints and interface devices (such as headsets) should be available and maintained.
 This catalog will include a list of approved devices that were selected and validated as part of the Envision and Onboard phases.
 Typically, specific devices are selected for each persona type in your organization to meet the needs of that persona’s attributes.
 All endpoints have a lifecycle, and you need to manage the vendor contracts, warranty, replacement, distribution, and repair policies associated with these devices.